Halfway Houses Primary School is committed to safeguarding and promoting the welfare of all children entrusted to our care.

 We have adopted a software package called MyConcern to support our safeguarding arrangements.
 All adults who work in the school have a responsibility to read and understand our Child Protection Policy which is displayed on our policies page.
 All adults are also expected to read the DfE guidance: Keeping children safe in education.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

-We have one Designated Safeguarding Lead (DSL) and four Deputy Designated Safeguarding Leads (DDSL).
+We have one Designated Safeguarding Lead (DSL) and five Deputy Designated Safeguarding Leads (DDSL).
 They are:

 Lindsay Fordyce (HOS) - DDSL